 Summarized below are all mitigation measures adopted by the Responsible Entity to reduce, avoid or eliminate adverse environmental impacts and to avoid non-compliance or non-conformance with the above-listed authorities and factors.
 These measures/conditions must be incorporated into project contracts, development agreements and other relevant documents.
 The staff responsible for implementing and monitoring mitigation measures should be clearly identified in the mitigation plan.

-Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Complete Floodplain Management Mitigation/minimization measures not required as the project activities are not substantial improvement and the building footprint is not being increased.
-N/A The structure is located in the ABFE 0.2% Annual Chance Flood Zone, but mitigation/minimization measures not required as the project activities are not substantial improvement, and the building footprint is not being increased.
+Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Complete Floodplain Mitigation/minimization measures not N/A Management required as the project activities are not substantial improvement and the building footprint is not being increased.